 Da Ono Hawaiian Food (previously Ono’s Hawaiian Food): Da Ono Hawaiian Food is recommended for adventurous foodies who want to experience an authentic plate of traditional Hawaiian food, not the typical fare you find a tourist luau.
 The best course of action is to put yourself at the mercy of the waitperson.
 Just tell her you have never had Hawaiian food and follow her direction.
 They take delight in sharing with visitors the history, tradition and culture embodied in the traditional foods, so keep an open mind and give everything a taste.
 The setting is non-descript but you’ll see by the reviews, clippings and photos on the walls that this is a very special place.
 It was after I ate here that I developed an appreciated for certain local foods.
 Here you’ll find laulau, kalua pork, lomi-lomi salmon, poi and more (foods described above—see Tiki’s).
 This is the real deal.

-Safeway: The Safeway on Kapahulu is huge and stocked with the usual supermarket fare, but differs from mainland stores in that it features the largest selection of poke that you’ll find at any store.
-A good place to stock up for a crowd of poke-loving friends, they also have lomi-lomi salmon, seaweed salad and a host of other fresh, local treats in the seafood case.
+FoodLand and Safeway: Both Foodland (on Harding Ave) and Safeway (on Kapahulu) offer a large selecction of fresh seafood poke.
+A good place to stock up for a crowd of poke-loving friends, they also have lomi-lomi salmon, seaweed salad and a host of other fresh, local treats.

 Leonard’s Bakery: Another long time local’s favorite, Leonard’s has been baking malasadas since 1952.
 Leonard’s grandparents came to the islands from Portugal in 1882 to work in the sugar cane fields.
 The malasada, a Portuguese confection, is a fist sized, deep fried ball of dough dusted with sugar, like a doughnut without the hole.
 I like the plain malasadas the best, but Steve prefers his with haupia (coconut pudding) filling.
 A box of malasadas is always welcome at any party, eliciting approving murmurs or squeals of delight, depending on demonstrativeness of the receiver.